jewettaij/moltemplate/README.md

 ```
 pip3 install .              # (or "pip", if that fails)
 ```
+*(Note: In some environments, "pip3" is called "pip" instead.)*

-If that fails (with both "pip" and "pip3"), then try this instead:
+If the command above fails (with both "pip" and "pip3"), then try this instead:
 ```
 pip3 install . --user       # (or "pip", if that fails)
 ```